wcarvalho/wcarvalho.github.io/index.md

 ---

-[^1]: I am named after [Pablo Willka Zarate](https://en.wikipedia.org/wiki/Willka), an indigenous Bolivian revolutionary that lead one of the largest indigenous rebellions in Bolivia's history.
+[^1]: I am named after [Pablo Willka Zarate](https://en.wikipedia.org/wiki/Willka), an indigenous Bolivian revolutionary that led one of the largest indigenous rebellions in Bolivia's history.
 <!-- [2^]: see [here](page-to-be-made) for a longer list. (free-energy principle, artificial neural networks) -->